d2d-weizhi/project-flow/README.md

 ## Key Features:

 - **Task Management**: Create, edit, delete, and assign tasks with detailed descriptions and statuses.
+- **Search/Filter**: Added the search/filter text field, so users can do a quick search in real-time.
 - **Mock API Integration**: Simulates real-world API interactions for data persistence.
 - **State Management with Reducer**: Ensures efficient and predictable data flow.
 - **Responsive Design**: Optimised for both desktop and mobile devices.